 Annually one Iowa SCOY winner is chosen by the ISCA Board to represent Iowa in the ASCA School Counselor of the Year Awards process.
 To date, Iowa has had one national finalist and two national semi-finalists.

-Nominations for 2018 awards will open in February.
+Nominations for 2018 awards opens February 5, 2018.
 All nominees must be a member of ISCA.

 Eligibility and Recognition Criteria